Federal Direct Stafford Loans

 Graduate students may borrow up to $20,500 per academic year from the Federal Direct Unsubsidized Stafford Loan Program.
 If graduate students are taking undergraduate prerequisite courses, a Preparatory Coursework form must be completed with their academic advisor and submitted to the Office of Financial Aid.
 Enrolled graduate students taking undergraduate preparatory coursework (concurrently while in a graduate program) may be eligible to receive undergraduate Direct Subsidized and Unsubsidized Stafford Loans.
 The total combined undergraduate, graduate, and professional aggregate loan limit for the Direct Stafford Loan program is $138,500, of which no more than $65,500 can be subsidized.

 Graduate students who qualify for Stafford Loans through preparatory coursework are only eligible to receive up to a total of $12,500 in Stafford Loans for the academic year, of which no more than $5,500 may be subsidized (depending on FAFSA information determined eligibility).
 Graduate students receiving undergraduate Stafford Loans through preparatory coursework are subject to the undergraduate federal loan lifetime aggregate limits for independent students.
 Undergraduate independent students are eligible to receive up to a total of $57,500 in Stafford Loans for their lifetime, which no more than $23,000 may be subsidized (depending on FAFSA information determined eligibility).

 Loan repayments will not be required while students maintain at least half-time attendance.
 Repayment starts six months after students leave school or drop below half-time attendance.
-Interest on the Unsubsidized Stafford Loans begins to accrue when the loan is fully disbursed and students may start repayments at any time.
+Interest on Unsubsidized Stafford Loans begin to accrue when the loan is fully disbursed, and students may start repayments at any time.